open-pay/openpay-android/README.md

 CardValidator.validateExpiryDate(1, 13); // inválido
 CardValidator.validateExpiryDate(5, 15); // válido
 ```

+##Fraud Protection and device id generation.

+As part of our anti-fraud strategy, we use the tools provided by [Kount](http://www.kount.com/) and in order to facilitate its use, we include inside the library an implementation of the data collector and the generation of device-id.
+The datacollector detects and uses additional information like geolocation and device information to enable Kount's device fingerprinting.

+The device-id is the device identifier that you need to provided when you make a charge.
+To generate a device-id you use the method **openpay.getDeviceCollectorDefaultImpl().getDeviceId()**.
+This method invoke the collect of  device data and send it  to kount.

+Every time you make a charge, you will provide an device-id.
+This device-id join to transaction data will be send to kount's servers to determine the transaction’s integrity.

+Note
+You can implement a specialized StatusListener and pass it to the collector.
+Check the classes mx.openpay.android.example.DeviceIdFragment and mx.openpay.android.DeviceCollectorDefaultImpl to see more.

 Take a look at the [openpay-pay-android-example](https://github.com/open-pay/openpay-android/tree/master/openpay-android-example) application to see everything put together.